needle-mirror/com.unity.muse.texture/README.md

-# About Muse Texture Generator
+# About Muse Texture

-The Muse Texture Generator is a tool that uses machine learning to generate textures based on the prompt you enter.
-You can set the number of textures to generate.
-You can also apply the generated textures directly to objects in your Scene view.
+With Muse Texture, you can create and edit AI-generated textures from text prompts and pattern guides.
+These generations are powered by Unity’s own proprietary and responsibly built model.

-# Installing Muse Texture Generator
+# Installing Muse Texture

 To install this package, follow the instructions in the [Package Manager documentation](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html).